Elshety/week-5-cloud/exercise/exercise-automating-a-full-stack-cloud-application-with-CI-CD.md

 *Professional implementation with proper security and reliability is more valuable than UI polish.*

 ## Conclusion
-This full-stack cloud deployment exercise integrates critical modern DevOps practices including Infrastructure as Code, continuous deployment, and cloud security.
+This full-stack cloud deployment project integrates critical modern DevOps practices including Infrastructure as Code, continuous deployment, and cloud security.
 By completing this project, you'll demonstrate comprehensive skills in AWS service integration, automation pipelines, and production-grade deployment strategies essential for cloud-native application development.